 South Eastern trade winds, which returned to Galapagos in late April, bring a gradual cooling of air and water temperatures compared to previous months, which have been characterised by more intense, hot climate.
 This means that May and June have arguably the most pleasant climate in Galapagos ,with lovely temperatures and lots of blue skies.

 As well as a very pleasant climate, you have the Waved Albatross on Espanola (Hood) in full courtship mode.
-These birds mate for life, and can live for up to 50-55 years and their courtship displays are really quite something to see.
+These birds mate for life; they can live for up to 50-55 years and their courtship displays are really quite something to witness.

 The courtship of the Great Frigate birds on Genovesa (Tower) island, the other main outpost island for seabirds is also in full swing as the males puff out their red gullet sacks to impress the females.
 This is an amazing spectacle.

 The cooling waters trigger the breeding season for several of the other iconic sea birds of the Galapagos; Penguins, Blue-footed Boobies, Tropicbirds and Cormorants.
 They are all preparing to take advantage of the improving feeding conditions and begin their courtships.